Fitting in with the Portuguese people and their way of life doesn’t have to be hard. Here are a few ways you can easily get by in Portugal.

 As a guest, whenever you are invited for lunch, it is common practice to bring something for the family, for instance, flowers or a bottle of wine.

-Do the Portuguese people speak English?
+Do The Portuguese People Speak English?

-The Portuguese people know very well that any other country does not speak their official language within Europe.
 Also, since the wealth of Portugal is largely run on tourism, most people strive to learn foreign languages to make communication easier.

-Schools in Portugal have made it mandatory to learn two different languages, and English is compulsory.
+Schools in Portugal have made it mandatory to learn two different languages and English is compulsory.
 The older generation speaks French since it was the first language that was taught.
 Generally, Portuguese people will use whatever they can to make communication possible, even with a foreigner.

 The newer generation is much more likely to be fluent in English.
 Young expat children face no difficulty in continuing to learn English because of all the International Schools in Lisbon, Porto, Algarve, and other cities.

-Are Portuguese people modern?
+Are Portuguese People Modern?

 However, traditional attires like black shawls for women and berets for men are also common in rural areas.
 Generally, western influence exists in the country, but the extent of the influence is dependent on a particular region.